adsabs/adsabs.github.io/help/search/_posts/2015-02-09-second-order.md

 </figure>
 <br>

-**TopN** -- returns the list of top N documents for a user defined query, where they are ordered by their score or a user specified sort.
+**TopN** -- returns the list of top N documents for a user defined query, where they are ordered by their default sort order or a user specified sort order.
 For example:

-    topn(200, title:hubble, citation_count desc)
+    topn(100, database:astronomy, citation_count desc)

-will return the first 200 most cited papers for documents that have "hubble" in their title.
+will return the top 100 most cited astronomy papers.

+This next example uses the default sort order for the interior query, so no sort order needs to be specified:

+    trending(topn(10, reviews("weak lensing")))

+This query returns papers currently being read by users who are interested in the field of weak lensing.